tumaer/SciML/lecture/svm.md

 Considering that $\varphi(x)$ and $\varphi(x')$ are vectors, the scalar product $K(x,x')=\varphi^T(x)\varphi(x')$ expresses the projection of $\varphi(x')$ onto $\varphi(x)$.

-$\Rightarrow$ the larger the kernel value, the more parallel the vectors are.
+$\Rightarrow$ The larger the kernel value, the more parallel the vectors are.
 Conversely, the smaller, the more orthogonal they are.

-$\Rightarrow$ intuitively $K(x,x')$ is a measure of "how close" $\varphi(x)$ and $\varphi(x')$ are.
+$\Rightarrow$ Intuitively $K(x,x')$ is a measure of "how close" $\varphi(x)$ and $\varphi(x')$ are.

 **Example: Gaussian kernel**

 $$K(x,x')= \exp \left\{- \frac{(x-x')^T (x-x')}{2 \sigma^2} \right\} \\
 \left\{\begin{array}{l} \approx 1 , \quad x \text{ and } x' \text{ close}  \\ \approx 0 , \quad x \text{ and } x' \text{ far apart} \end{array}\right.$$ (gaussian_kernel)

-Now we show for illustration that a valid kernel is positive semidefinite, which is the above-mentioned necessary condition.
+Now, we illustrate that a valid kernel is positive semidefinite, which is the above-mentioned necessary condition.

 #### Proof: